This is the story of how I found

 He gives the party an exhausted look, tells them that will take days to clean up, and grabs the nearest student.
 “Terry, tell them about Rudolfo.” he shoves Terry at the party and walks away.

-Terry is fidgety and startled and Francois quickly devolves into accusing him of being mentally challenged.
+Terry is fidgety and startled and Francois quickly declares that Terry is mentally challenged.

 Three Beard, the disfigured hobo, takes over and eases Terry into talking about Rudolfo.
 Terry says that Rudolfo often looked after the poorer students, like himself, and that he is greatly missed.
 He says he doesn’t know where he’s gone but that he lodged on the second floor of a port-side tavern called the Drowned Rat, and that people there would have been Rudolfo’s friends.